CCMnet: A Software Package for Network Generation with Congruence Class Models: CCMnet Syntax and Diagnostics

-When \code{include_theoretical = TRUE}, the \code{plot} method overlays the theoretical samples (or quantiles in trace plots) on the MCMC results.
-Close agreement between the MCMC-derived densities and the theoretical densities provides a direct diagnostic of sampler correctness.
-This verification step is a core feature of the \pkg{CCMnet} workflow, ensuring that the target distribution on the network properties specified by the user align with the empirical distribution.
+When \code{target_distr = TRUE}, the \code{plot} method overlays the target samples (or quantiles in trace plots) on the MCMC results.
+Close agreement between the MCMC-derived densities and the target densities provides a direct diagnostic of the alignment between the summary statistics of networks generated by the MCMC algorithm and the target probability distribution for these statistics.
+This verification step is a core feature of the \pkg{CCMnet} workflow, ensuring that the target distribution on the network properties specified by the user align with the empirical distribution from the generated networks.